Skip to Main Content

 3. What is a chief administrative judge/administrative judge/presiding judge?

 The chief court administrator also appoints administrative judges and presiding judges.
-Administrative judges oversee the administrative operations of each of the state’s 13 judicial districts.
+Administrative judges oversee the administrative operations of the state’s 13 judicial districts.
 In addition, each judicial district has an assistant administrative judge.

 Presiding judges expedite the fair disposition of court business within a particular judicial district.
 They also apportion among judges the judicial business to which such judge and other judges have been assigned.